FgForrest/evitaDB/docs/user/en/use/api/query-data.md

 - `listCollectionName`
 - `queryCollectionName`

-where the `CollectionName` would be a name of a concrete [entity collection](/docs/user/en/use/data-model.md#collection), for example `queryProduct` or `queryCategory`.
+where the `CollectionName` would be the name of a concrete [entity collection](/docs/user/en/use/data-model.md#collection), e.g. `queryProduct` or `queryCategory`.

-The `getCollecionName` queries support only a very simplified variant of filter part of a query but supports fetching of rich entity objects.
-As result, you receive a specific entity object only without unnecessary data around it.
+The `getCollecionName` queries support only a very simplified variant of the filter part of a query, but support fetching of rich entity objects.
+As a result, you will only get a specific entity object without unnecessary data around it.
-These simplified queries are mainly meant to be used when developing or exploring the API by unique keys, as they provide quick access to entities.
+These simplified queries are primarily intended to be used when developing or exploring the API by unique keys, as they provide quick access to entities.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>
 [Java query example](/docs/user/en/use/api/example/graphql-get-query-example.java)
 </SourceCodeTabs>

-The `listCollectionName` queries support full filter and order parts of a evitaDB query as a query arguments and fetching of rich entity objects.
-As result, you receive simple list of entities without needing to dig through rather complex full-blown response with pagination and extra results as you would with of the `queryCollectionName` query.
+The `listCollectionName` queries support full filter and order parts of an evitaDB query as a query arguments and fetching of rich entity objects.
+As a result, you will get a simple list of entities without having to deal with the more complex full response with pagination and extra results as you would with of the `queryCollectionName` query.
-These queries are meant to be used as a quick way/shortcut for fetching list of entities, when no extra results or more advanced pagination requirements are needed.
+These queries are meant to be used as a quick way/shortcut to get a list of entities, when no extra results or more advanced pagination requirements are needed.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>
 [Java query example](/docs/user/en/use/api/example/graphql-list-query-example.java)
 </SourceCodeTabs>

-The `queryCollectionName` queries are full-featured queries that are the main queries one should want to use when number of entities is not known beforehand or extra results are needed as they support all the evitaDB querying features.
+The `queryCollectionName` queries are full-featured queries, which are the main queries you should use when the number of entities is not known in advance or extra results are needed, as they support all evitaDB query features.
 Because of all the features, the responses of these queries are more complex than for the other two query types.
-However, besides entity bodies, you can fetch pagination metadata and extra results in one query.
+However, in addition to entity bodies, you can retrieve pagination metadata and extra results in one query.

 <SourceCodeTabs requires="ignoreTest" langSpecificTabOnly>